Tutorial - Exporting to Apple Music/iTunes

 Follow the below steps to export audio for adding to Apple Music/iTunes.

-1. Use the File > Export Audio command in Audacity.
+- Use the command in Audacity.

-2. Choose the export format in the Export dialog, to export the particular format you want your file(s) to be in (the best choices are WAV, AIFF, MP3 or AAC).
+- Choose the export format in the Export dialog, to export the particular format you want your file(s) to be in (the best choices are WAV, AIFF, MP3 or AAC).

-3. Copy the file(s) into iTunes from the location you exported it to:
+- Copy the file(s) into iTunes from the location you exported it to:

-• in Apple Music use the File > Import command.
+- in Apple Music use the command.

-• in either you can drag&drop an audio file into Apple Music/iTunes
+- in either you can drag&drop an audio file into Apple Music/iTunes

-4. Or you can set the file location on export from Audacity to auto-import into Apple Music/iTunes
+- Or you can set the file location on export from Audacity to auto-import into Apple Music/iTunes

+there is a bug in Audacity whereby the bit rate setting that you make in an AAC export is not honored by Audacity.
 You may wish to export as uncompressed WAV or AIFF and use iTunes to make the AAC conversion, see below on this page.
-Or the workflow tutorial for more details Sample workflow for exporting to Apple Music/iTunes.
+Or the workflow tutorial for more details Sample workflow for exporting to Apple Music/iTunes. |

 Set export location